IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "12"

-variableDefinition "The average of the means of the time domain signals of the body angular velocity magnitude s, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the means of the time domain signals of the body angular velocity magnitudes, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.003102438  to   0.418004609"
+rangeOfValues      "-0.980740846769231  to  0.418004608615385"

 [,40]